Sadly, Macs aren’t the safe haven they once were. Yes, infections are still less common than on Windows machines, but they do happen.

-Is your Mac acting kind of…weird?
-Whether you’re seeing adverts you can’t explain, or your system is unreasonably slow, you might think the problem is malware.
-And you might be right (but probably aren’t).
+If your Mac is acting kind of weird—maybe you’re seeing adverts you can’t explain or your system is unreasonably slow—the problem could be malware.

 What Is Mac Malware Like?

-All of these infections have one thing in common: they infect Macs through software installed outside of the Mac App Store.
+All of these infections have one thing in common: they infect Macs through processes outside of the App Store.
 In some cases pirated software is to blame; in others it’s software from sources that shouldn’t have been trusted.

-On the other hand: if you’ve pirated Mac software, or installed plugins at the request of a site offering pirated movies, you might have problems.
+On the other hand: if you’ve pirated Mac software or installed plugins at the request of a site offering pirated movies, you might have problems.
 Have you used a tainted USB drive or downloaded a sketchy email attachment?
 Viruses can spread in unexpected ways.
-Let’s go over a few signs that your Mac might be infected, just to make sure.

-Sign 2: Your Mac Is Slow For No Reason
+2. Your Mac Is Slow for No Reason

-As I said before: some Mac malware makes your Mac part of a botnet, which is a global network of computers used for all sorts of things.
-If your Mac is infected, it could be helping to DDoS a website, mine BitCoins or any number of things that take up CPU power.
+Some Mac malware makes your Mac part of a botnet, which is a global network of computers used for all sorts of things.
+If your Mac is infected, it could be helping to DDoS a website, mine Bitcoins, or any number of things that take up CPU power.

 Think your Mac might be infected?
 Make sure.
 Here are a few free programs you can use to scan your Mac and find out about any infections:

-- BitDefender Virus Scanner for Mac is a free tool.
+- BitDefender Virus Scanner: This app is free.
 It won’t delete infections for you, but it will point out where to delete them using the Finder.
-Note that the latest release has some issues, according to user reviews.

 If none of these tools come up with anything, it’s extremely unlikely that your Mac is infected.
-There are other such apps out there – if you know of something better, please let us know in the comments.
+As ever, check the app reviews in the App Store to help you make a decision.

 Your Mac has defenses in place that should keep you safe from malware, though like all such measures it’s not completely foolproof.
 Here are a few reasons why you don’t need to worry (much):